unixwzrd/oobabooga-macOS/test-scripts/README.md

 The only one which really gives any information is this:

 There are now several scripts which give timing and profiling information for comparing different VENV's configurations, bit in setup and config and with some timing and profiling.
-For now, these are fro NumPy.
+For now, these are for NumPy.

 numpybench  - displays numpy config and times tests using time. numpyprof   - displays numpy config and profiles tests using cProf.